-- .5 – 1 ounce essential oils (optional) (where to buy essential oils)
+- .5 – 1 ounce lavender or other essential oils (optional) (where to buy lavender essential oil)

 * For soap making purposes there are several types of coconut oil.
 The stuff I buy has a melting point of 76 degrees.
 This is the most commonly available kind and the preferred type for soap making.
 There is also a coconut oil that has a melting point of 92 degrees and another that is “fractionated,” meaning that the long chain triglycerides have been removed, leaving only saturated fats.
 I have not tested this recipe with either the 92 degree or fractionated oils, but it works well with the 76 degree type.

-** You can often find 100% lye in the drain cleaner section of a mom n’ pop hardware store.
+** You can often find pure lye with no additional plumbing/drain additives in the drain cleaner section of a mom n’ pop hardware store.
 Lye is a naturally occurring substance that can be made by burning hardwoods and boiling the ashes, but it’s much easier to just buy.
 If you don’t see it, ask a sales clerk for help.
 They may be keeping it behind the counter because it has multiple uses.
-Be prepared to explain that you want to make soap, not meth.
+Be prepared to explain that you want to make soap, not meth. 🙂

 - crock pot – 8 quart